 Figure out where the front of your pushrod tube needs to be, at the rear of the radio compartment.
 Make sure it allows the rod to be straight from the servo arm to the guide tube where it is braced in the bulkhead.
 It’s a lot easier to put the tube in the right place than it is to carefully bend a rod to connect to a poorly placed tube.
 This means that you want the tube to be in the right place vertically as well as horizontally.
 Once you find the front location and the rear exit, plot a course through the bulkheads to take the tubes in a gradually curving path.
 Don’t make them straight all the way, with a sharp curve at one end.

 When you get all the holes made, put the tubes in and glue them in place with CA glue.
-They stick a lot better if you sand the spots that will be glued before putting them in place.
+They stick a lot better if you roughen the outside of the tubes with sand paper before putting them in place.